felixfan/felixfan.github.io/_posts/2014-05-12-FinCal-example-0.6.md

 Example 3 PV of a single sum
 --------------------------------------------
+{% include JB/setup %}
 Given a discount rate of 3%, calculate the PV of a $1,000,000 cash flow that will be received in five years.

 ```r
 pv.simple(r=0.03,n=5,fv=1000000)